APIDevTools/swagger-express-middleware/docs/exports/FileDataStore.md

 ### `FileDataStore(baseDir)`

 * __baseDir__ (_optional_) - `string`<br>
 The directory where the JSON files will be saved.
-The `FileDataStore` will create separate folders and files under this directory for each path in your Swagger API.
+The `FileDataStore` will create separate folders and files under this directory for each path in your OpenAPI definition.
 <br><br>
 If you don't specify this parameter, then it defaults to [`process.cwd()`](https://nodejs.org/api/process.html#process_process_cwd).